adamgligor/adamgligor.github.io/_posts/2019-09-01-golf-rear-brake-job.md

 Parts:
  - new rotors
  - new pads
- - new bolts and pins (optional, if you can find them)
+ - new bolts and pins (recommended, but good luck finding them)

 ## Procedure